iliagrigorevdev/openscad-cli/README.md

 3.  **Alternatively, you can pass the OpenSCAD code directly:**

     ```bash
-    ./export.sh "circle(10);" circle.svg
+    openscad-cli "circle(10);" circle.svg
     ```

 4.  **To get the SVG content on the command line, just specify the format:**

     ```bash
-    ./export.sh "circle(10);" svg
+    openscad-cli "circle(10);" svg
     ```

 ## How It Works

 This tool uses a WebAssembly version of OpenSCAD (`openscad.wasm`) and a JavaScript wrapper (`openscad.wasm.js`) to execute OpenSCAD code without needing a native installation of the OpenSCAD software.
-The `export.js` script handles the file I/O and passes the arguments to the WebAssembly module, while `export.sh` provides a convenient command-line interface.
+The `openscad-cli.js` script handles the file I/O and passes the arguments to the WebAssembly module.

 ## Building and Updating OpenSCAD WASM